Duration

 Note: On certain dates, due to high hotel occupancy, accommodation may take place in Chilpancingo.
 In such cases, we’ll depart from Taxco later in the afternoon.

-Scenery: We’ll journey through the mountainous heart of the state of Guerrero, along winding roads, green hills, and deep valleys, making our way from colonial towns to the golden beaches of the Mexican Pacific.
+Scenery: We’ll travel through the heart of the mountains of the state of Guerrero, along winding roads, green hills, and deep valleys, making our way from colonial towns to the golden beaches of the Mexican Pacific.

 08:30 a.m. – Departure from Taxco.
-We’ll leave this colonial gem behind and continue our journey toward warmer, coastal lands, passing through dramatic mountain landscapes that highlight the geographic diversity of Guerrero.
+We’ll leave this colonial gem behind and continue our journey towards warmer, coastal lands, passing through dramatic mountain landscapes that highlight the geographic diversity of Guerrero.

 11:00 a.m. – Chilpancingo de los Bravo.
 Arrival in the state capital, a city that reflects the rhythm of everyday life in Mexico, away from the more traditional tourist routes.
 Our guide will accompany us to the Regional Museum, where powerful murals illustrate key moments in Mexico’s history—from the pre-Hispanic era to the struggle for Independence.

 12:00 p.m. – Departure from Chilpancingo.
-We’ll continue descending toward the Pacific coast, through landscapes filled with palm trees, sugarcane fields, and tropical breezes.
+We’ll continue descending towards the Pacific coast, through landscapes filled with palm trees, sugarcane fields, and tropical breezes.

 01:30 p.m. – Acapulco.
 Arrival in this iconic international tourist destination, which rose to fame in the 1950s and 60s and still shines as a symbol of sun, sea, and Mexican joy.
 Free time to relax at one of its most popular beaches, with plenty of seaside dining options and stunning views.